camiegray/Nomadic-Nibbles/nomadic-nibbles/README.md

 This project leverages innovative solutions inspired by AI-generated GPT sources.
 Contributions and code snippets from various GPT-powered tools have helped shape the development and design of Nomadic Nibbles.

+Recipes and user were created by seed file, with original function provided by GA employee and modified using GPT to push 20 different user with 2 different recipes each with one recipe originating from their generate home subregion.

-**Savor the flavors of the world with Nomadic Nibbles – where every recipe tells a unique story! 🌟**
+## 🌟Savor the flavors of the world with Nomadic Nibbles🌟Where every recipe tells a unique story!🌟